Don't Let Your Permissions be Hijacked!

 Cross-DB attacks could be performed with help of DDL triggers, but I will cover this in the chapter on DML triggers, as it is just a variation of that type of attack.

-Before we move on to other hijacking threats, I like to discuss maintenance jobs a little further, as they are a very easy targets for this type of attack.
+Before we move on to other hijacking threats, I like to discuss maintenance jobs a little further, as they are very easy targets for this type of attack.
 Since they typically run daily or at least weekly, they give attackers plenty of time to fine-tune their DDL triggers.

 In the previous chapter, I assumed that you were implementing your own maintenance job.
-But that was only to keep focus on the solution with EXECUTE AS USER = 'dbo'
+But that was only to keep the focus on the solution with EXECUTE AS USER = 'dbo'.
+In reality, there is little reason to reinvent the wheel, and most people use one of these two standard solutions:

-, but you can also specify any other username of your choice.
+Let's start with Ola Hallengren's solution.
+His procedure IndexOptimize accepts the parameter @ExecuteAsUser by which you can request that the generated commands should be executed under the context of the user you specify.
+You can specify 'dbo', but you can also specify any other username of your choice.
 The idea in the latter case is that you have a user (presumably created WITHOUT LOGIN) in every database, which you have added to our_ddladmin.
 This permits you to also get protection for hijacking attempts against db_owner.
 (Keep in mind that to have a user created in every new database, you can add this user to the model database.)
 The default for @ExecuteAsUser is NULL which means no impersonation.
 That is, you explicitly have to request to be protected against permission hijacking.

 Disclaimer: Maintenance plans may include a few more operations than just BACKUP, DBCC CHECKDB and index/statistics maintenance.
 I have not tested all operations to see if they fire DDL triggers, nor have I tested all flavours of the BACKUP statement.
 If you want to know whether a certain action fires a DDL trigger, I recommend that you test for yourself.
 On a database processed by the maintenance job, set up a DDL trigger that logs the result of the eventdata() function to a table.
 Then you can see the next morning what you trapped.